-If you have spent any time on Pinterest, you have probably landed yourself onto a few self-hosted blogs.
-Blogging has became one of the best sources of income for people who wish to work from home or even just provide a supplement income to their full time job.
+If you have spent any time on Pinterest, you have probably landed yourself onto a self-hosted blog or two.
+Blogs have become one of the best sources of information as well as income for people who wish to work from home or even just provide a supplement income to their full time job.
 You have probably wondered how people do it.
+If you are anything like me, you question whether this is even a possibility because you have no computer experience what so ever.

-I still have to almost full time jobs, but I enjoy my blog because it is a great creative outlet.
+I love my blog because it is a great creative outlet.
 It has also kept me accountable throughout my debt free journey.
 Becoming debt free is not an easy journey, but it has definitely allowed me experiences that I would have never had if I hadn’t even started the journey.
-I hope that it will slowly become a part of my income, but I am currently content with my writing.
+Blogging has slowly become an income source for me.

 Here are 7 Steps to help you start your blog